pojntfx/go-isc-dhcp/README.md

   dhcpdctl [command]

 Available Commands:
-  apply       Apply an dhcp server delete      Delete one or more dhcp server(s) get         Get one or all dhcp server(s) help        Help about any command
+  apply       Apply a dhcp server delete      Delete one or more dhcp server(s) get         Get one or all dhcp server(s) help        Help about any command